 boys took part in a research project on happiness conducted by CIRL in collaboration with Research Schools International.

 CIRL has a full-time Head of Research and Impact who builds our expertise and knowledge about evidence-informed practice and impact evaluation across a variety of innovative projects in schools.
 We maintain a consistent focus on the use of evidence to promote excellence in teaching and learning, synthesising the existing evidence on teaching and learning to disseminate within the school, cultivating reflective practice and action research among Eton’s teachers, and supporting our work across the curriculum and co-curriculum including diversity and inclusion, pastoral care, and the well-being of staff and pupils.
-CIRL also designs and oversees research projects across the school, by staff and pupils, and in collaboration with outside organisations.
+CIRL also designs and oversees research projects across the school, by staff and pupils, and in collaboration with partner schools.
 Reports on our research projects are published with open access on our website.

 The work of the Centre has been fascinating and inspiring, reminding us as educators of how much more we can learn about the nature of learning, and making available wider insights into the implications of all this for teachers across all kinds of schools.Geoff Barton, General Secretary, Association of School and College Leaders